Soler's homer, Pederson's catch lift Braves over Giants 6-5 - KESQ

 AP Sports Writer

-ATLANTA (AP) — Joc Pederson felt like an elite NFL wide receiver when he made a game-saving catch for the Atlanta Braves.

-Jorge Soler hit a go-ahead, three-run homer in the seventh inning, Pederson made a leaping catch at the wall for the final out and the Braves rallied to beat San Francisco 6-5 on Friday night to end the Giants’ five-game winning streak.
+ATLANTA (AP) — Jorge Soler hit a go-ahead, three-run homer in the seventh inning, Joc Pederson made a leaping catch at the wall for the final out and the Atlanta Braves rallied to beat San Francisco 6-5 on Friday night to end the Giants’ five-game winning streak.

 Wilmer Flores led off the ninth with a homer against Braves closer Will Smith to trim Atlanta’s lead to one.